*RARELY SEEN IN THE HOBBY *

 Common Name: Costa Rican Tiger Rump

 There is a lot of speculation as to the correct scientific and common names for the Costa Rican and Guatemalan Tiger Rump.
-At this point, we are certain that the species we have pictured here is the Davus fasciatus as described here and here – and we are certain for the moment, that the correct common name for Davus fasciatus is the Costa Rican Tiger Rump.
+At this point, we are certain that the species we have pictured here is the true Costa Rican Tiger Rump with a dark/black carapace and inverted banding on the abdomen – Davus fasciatus as described here and here – We are certain for the moment, that the correct common name for this species is the Costa Rican Tiger Rump.
+This species is rarely seen in the hobby.

 However, if we are incorrect, by all means please get in touch and give us sources to the correct information so that we can correct it.